-Return of Title IV Funds Policy
+Return of Title IV Funds (R2T4) Policy

-The Albertus Magnus College Financial Aid Office recalculates federal, state, and institutional financial aid eligibility for any student who withdraws, drops, fails to return from a Leave of Absence (LOA), is administratively withdrawn, is considered unofficially withdrawn from the college prior to the end of a payment period, or receives unearned F Grades in all enrolled classes.
+The Albertus Magnus College Financial Aid Office recalculates federal, state, and institutional financial aid eligibility for any student who withdraws, drops, fails to return from a Leave of Absence (LOA), is administratively withdrawn, is considered unofficially withdrawn from the college prior to the end of a term/payment period, receives unearned F Grades in all enrolled classes, or who dies during the payment period.
+Albertus Magnus College institutionally requires that attendance be reported on a weekly basis for all enrolled students.
 The Financial Aid Office performs a Return of Title IV (R2T4) calculation for all instances listed above to determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance and is based on the amount of time the student spent in attendance.
 A prorated schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
-Please note that after the 60% point in the payment period, a student has earned 100% of the Title IV funds that were disbursed during the period.
-The R2T4 calculation determines the percentage of aid earned by the student based on the number of calendar days attended divided by the amount of calendar days in the student's scheduled payment period as defined in the course catalogue.
+Please note that after the 60% point in the term/payment period, a student has earned 100% of the Title IV funds that were disbursed during the period.
+The R2T4 calculation determines the percentage of aid earned by the student based on the number of calendar days attended divided by the amount of calendar days in the student's scheduled term/payment period as defined in the course catalogue less any scheduled breaks or approved LOAs.
 Additionally, state and institutional aid will be reviewed and recalculated in accordance with the institutional refund policy when appropriate.